 Best car insurance for older drivers (over 50s)

 Finding the best insurance for older drivers can be a challenge.
 But thankfully, Canstar make it easy.
-Each year, we release our car insurance awards, covering winners for Insurer of the Year, Outstanding Value, and Most Satisfied Customers.
-As part of our award results, you can view our Outstanding Value Star Ratings for different age groups.
+Each year, we release our car insurance awards, including winners for Insurer of the Year, Outstanding Value, and Most Satisfied Customers.
+As part of our award results, we also publish our Outstanding Value Star Ratings, covering car insurance for different age groups.
 Below are our top-rated providers for drivers 50+.
 Click here to view our complete car insurance Star Ratings for all age groups.

 About the author of this page